 Feeding Cherry Tomatoes Plants.

 Germinate seeds in good soil in warm weather after the last frost.
 Germination time vary, two to six weeks.
-Transplant seedlings to the gardening area.
+Transplant seedlings to a mixture after true leaves have formed on the seedlings so the plants have a nourished diet.
+Transplant seedlings to the gardening area after plants have been hardened off.
 Allow room between plants for other flowers and crops.

-If cold weather, germinate plants indoors six weeks to two months prior to planting the seedlings or the full-grown plants in the gardening area.
+If cold weather, germinate plants indoors.
+Transplant seedlings after true leaves have formed to a potting mixture six weeks to two months prior to planting the seedlings or the full-grown plants in the gardening area.

 Cherry Tomatoes Salad